Silktide’s new accessibility partnership with Socitm

-From 1st February 2020, Corporate Socitm members and BetterConnected+ subscribers will gain access to Silktide's monthly accessibility and quality reports.
-These highlight common quality issues including spelling errors or broken links.
+From 1st February 2020, Corporate Socitm members and BetterConnected+ subscribers will gain access to Silktide’s monthly accessibility reports.
+These highlight common accessibility issues.

 Each report covers 125 pages and 25 PDFs on your primary website.
 Silktide reports on the ‘highest-level’ pages first, giving a fair representation of the most important parts of your website.

 A top-30 league table is publicly available highlighting the very best quality websites in your sector.